Remix culture: Analog era

 In the beginning of the 20th century, on the dawn of the analog Sound recording and reproduction revolution, John Philip Sousa, an American composer and conductor of the late Romantic era, warned in 1906 in a congressional hearing on a negative change of the musical culture by the now available "canned music".

 "These talking machines are going to ruin the artistic development of music in this country.
 When I was a boy...in front of every house in the summer evenings, you would find young people together singing the songs of the day or old songs.
 Today you hear these infernal machines going night and day.
 We will not have a vocal cord left.
 The vocal cord will be eliminated by a process of evolution, as was the tail of man when he came from the ape."

 Specialized, expensive creation devices ("read-write") and specialized cheap consumption ("read-only") devices allowed a centralized production by few and decentralized consumption by many.
 Analog devices for consumers for low prices, lacking the capability of writing and creating, spread out fast: Newspapers, Jukebox, radio, television.
 This new business model, an Industrial information economy, demanded and resulted in the strengthening of the exclusive copyright and a weakening of the remix culture and the Public domain in throughout the 19th and 20th century.

 Analog creation devices were expensive and also limited in their editing and rearranging capability.
 An analog copy of a work (e.g. an audio tape) cannot be edited, copied and worked on infinitely often as the quality continuously worsens.
 Despite that, a creative remixing culture survived to some limited degree.
 For instance composer John Oswald coined in 1985 the Plunderphonics term in his essay Plunderphonics, or Audio Piracy as a Compositional Prerogative for sound collages based on existing audio recordings and altering them in some way to make a new composition.
-Likewise, the phenomenon of scratch videos emergered at the onset of remix culture.
+Likewise, the phenomenon of scratch videos emerged at the onset of remix culture.